mitmath/computational-thinking/website/index.md

 ## Logistics

-Course materials will be published on the accompanying website: [https://mitmath.github.io/18S191/Fall20/](https://mitmath.github.io/18S191/Fall20/)
+Course materials will be published on this website.

 TR 2:30&ndash;3:30pm EST, online (Go to the lecture page on this site to stream it.)